w3c/webextensions/proposals/dark_mode_extension_icons.md

 ### Objective

-Extension developers will be able to supply and define a set of icons to be used in the event that browser system settings are set to dark mode.
+Extension developers will be able to supply and define a set of icons to be used in the event that user has expressed the preference for a page that has a dark theme.
 The set of dark mode icons can and will be made automatically visible once the system setting is in dark mode, thereby enhancing the overall browser experience.

 #### Use Cases